MoJo2600/Hackaburg2023/README.md

 ```

 With this data you have 10000 people distributed around Ratisbona and around 750 companies that are located in Ratisbona.
 Everything else is up to your imagination.
 Feel free to add more data, new data, real data.

-### Some ideas

-* Imagine a desk booking system where you are able to retrieve data from and see who is when in the office.
-Could this data be used to make work travel more sustainable?
-* Maybe there is an API for traffic data that we can use?
-Weather information?
-Public transport.
-* A company might have a parking lot with usage statistics.
-Maybe this data would be interessting.

 ## How to generate your own data